Skip to main content

 Attributes Required for Variable Replacement Mapping

-fromYSpecifies the source field name, whose value is to be replaced.
+FromYesSpecifies the source field name, whose value is to be replaced.

-toYDesignates the target field name, where the replaced value will be stored.
+ToYesDesignates the target field name, where the replaced value will be stored.

-precedenceNDetermines the order in which this mapping is applied relative to others.
+PrecedenceYesDetermines the order in which this mapping is applied relative to others.

-FunctionYMust be set to "variable replacement", indicating the use of variable data for replacement.
+FunctionYesMust be set to "variable replacement", indicating the use of variable data for replacement.

 Example Configuration: